top of page

 Qualifications

-• BA (Hons) in English Literature
+• BA (Hons) English Literature

 • PGCE (Postgraduate Certificate in Education)

-Additional Training & Accreditation
+Additional Training

 • Enhanced DBS certificate